Its character that makes a President, not brickbats or plaudits

 More brickbats: "Her narrow re-election victory became tainted after a tape revealed her discussing her vote totals with an election commissioner while ballots were still being counted.
 She survived an impeachment attempt over that incident.
 But she was forced to send her husband into exile over charges that he took bribes from gambling syndicates."

-the editorial alleged, "she has been intensifying pressure on a wide range of political critics and especially on the press.
+"Earlier this year, she briefly declared a state of emergency in response to allegations of a coup threat that others disputed.
+Since then," the editorial alleged, "she has been intensifying pressure on a wide range of political critics and especially on the press.
 Government officials have warned news outlets that they will be held to restrictive new guidelines, the justice secretary talks darkly about a journalistic watch list, and the staff members of a well-known center for investigative journalism have been threatened with sedition charges.
 No Philippine government has made such efforts to muzzle the press since the Marcos era."

-Since I’ve quoted almost the entire hortatory opinion piece verbatim, might as well publish the mordant, concluding paragraph which declares: "President George W. Bush has repeatedly hailed Arroyo as an important ally against international terrorism.
+Sanamagan.
+Since Ive quoted almost the entire hortatory opinion piece verbatim, might as well publish the mordant, concluding paragraph which declares: "President George W. Bush has repeatedly hailed Arroyo as an important ally against international terrorism.
 He now needs to warn her that by undermining a hard-won democracy, she is making her country far more vulnerable to terrorist pressure."

 So there.

-It’s now up to you, Dear Readers, to judge the validity of that prestigious newspaper’s acidic broadside.
+Its now up to you, Dear Readers, to judge the validity of that prestigious newspapers acidic broadside.

-Can’t blame La Gloria’s defenders for indignantly exclaiming, "OUCH!" or Toting Bunye dancing "The Shrug," in mock disdain.
+Cant blame La Glorias defenders for indignantly exclaiming, "OUCH!" or Toting Bunye dancing "The Shrug," in mock disdain.

-I was a stringer, later what they call "part-time correspondent" of The New York Times for seven years – yep, lucky seven.
+I was a stringer, later what they call "part-time correspondent" of The New York Times for seven years yep, lucky seven.
 I had been hired by the late Richard Trumbull, later worked in the Southeast Asia Bureau in Hong Kong under Seymour Topping ("Top" subsequently returned to New York to become Managing Editor).
 My last Editor-in-Chief, before I quit, was Abe Rosenthal.

 I remember the first dispatch I sent from Saigon.
-Having trained in the New York Daily News (under a Joseph-Medill Patterson scholarship), my stylebook was more suited to that colorful tabloid which loved to refer to England’s Queen Elizabeth as "Lizzie" and underscored crime, sex, and human interest stuff, accompanied by photographs selected for their shock value.
+Having trained in the New York Daily News (under a Joseph-Medill Patterson scholarship), my stylebook was more suited to that colorful tabloid which loved to refer to Englands Queen Elizabeth as "Lizzie" and underscored crime, sex, and human interest stuff, accompanied by photographs selected for their shock value.
 The Daily News formula worked circulation-wise in those days, since the newspaper boasted a Sunday circulation of 3 million.

 When the New York Times foreign news editor, Manny Friedman, got my Vietnam story, he telexed me back: "Kindly write English."
 God rest his soul, he wrote "30" many years ago.
-But I’ll never forget his injunction – and I hope I’ve managed to live up to it.
+But Ill never forget his injunction and I hope Ive managed to live up to it.

-In any event, what the NYT, my alma mater, says is to be respected – and, I might point out, La Presidenta does deserve some of the scorn heaped on her by that "Sad Decline" piece.
+In any event, what the NYT, my alma mater, says is to be respected and, I might point out, La Presidenta does deserve some of the scorn heaped on her by that "Sad Decline" piece.
 Yet, it exaggerates.

-The NYT is earnest, serious in assessment, but it’s far from infallible.
+The NYT is earnest, serious in assessment, but its far from infallible.
 And when my old paper pontificates it sometimes becomes obnoxious.

 Years ago, I was having dinner in the apartment of Margaret and Clifton Daniels.
 As you may recall, Margaret Truman was the daughter of US President Harry S. Truman, and Cliff was one of our editorial directors in the Times.

 The conversation drifted to how the New York Times decides what to underscore on its editorial page.
-Daniels shrugged (ala Toting Bunye) and smiled: "We toss a few ideas around, then check out the reports from our correspondents, then decide what’s the question of the hour."
+Daniels shrugged (ala Toting Bunye) and smiled: "We toss a few ideas around, then check out the reports from our correspondents, then decide whats the question of the hour."

 This is no state secret.
 This occurs daily in editorial offices all over the world.

 It must have been true love that brought Margaret and the handsome Clifton Daniels to the altar on April 21, 1956.
-The New York Times was one of the newspapers most detested by her dad, President "Give ’em Hell" Harry S. Truman.
+The New York Times was one of the newspapers most detested by her dad, President "Give em Hell" Harry S. Truman.

 Harry also detested the Washington Post.
-On December 6 (1952?) a Washington Post music critic panned Margaret’s singing, to which Harry replied on White House stationery, by delivering an angry rebuke and threatening to go over to the Post to give the critic a punch on the nose.
+On December 6 (1952?) a Washington Post music critic panned Margarets singing, to which Harry replied on White House stationery, by delivering an angry rebuke and threatening to go over to the Post to give the critic a punch on the nose.

-In sum, Harry didn’t like the press – and made no bones about it.
+In sum, Harry didnt like the press and made no bones about it.
 But, in retrospect, even the media, who disliked Truman in return, had to admit he was a man of courage and decision.

-If you’ll recall, it was The New York Times who built up the Cuban revolucionario Fidel Castro Ruz.
-Herbert Matthews, one of the NYT’s senior correspondents went into the mountains of the Sierra Maestra and returned bringing back with him stirring photographs of Fidel, Che Guevara, and his Barbudos, and declaring that Fidel was the hope of bringing freedom and democracy to Cuba, by toppling the dictatorial rule of the military despot, Fulgencio Batista.
+If youll recall, it was The New York Times who built up the Cuban revolucionario Fidel Castro Ruz.
+Herbert Matthews, one of the NYTs senior correspondents went into the mountains of the Sierra Maestra and returned bringing back with him stirring photographs of Fidel, Che Guevara, and his Barbudos, and declaring that Fidel was the hope of bringing freedom and democracy to Cuba, by toppling the dictatorial rule of the military despot, Fulgencio Batista.

-Matthews and the Times asserted that Castro was not a Communist, but a nationalist – indeed, Fidel resolutely vowed he was not even a Socialist.
+Matthews and the Times asserted that Castro was not a Communist, but a nationalist indeed, Fidel resolutely vowed he was not even a Socialist.
 The legend of Fidel and his resolute band was woven by The New York Times, and indeed he cut a fine figure.
-After he and his "26 of July" movement, allied with centre-right and rightwing students and guerrilla movements overthrew Batista, sending him and his cohorts fleeing the country on New Year’s Eve 1959-60, Fidel was welcomed in New York city with kisses and confetti, like a conquering hero.
+After he and his "26 of July" movement, allied with centre-right and rightwing students and guerrilla movements overthrew Batista, sending him and his cohorts fleeing the country on New Years Eve 1959-60, Fidel was welcomed in New York city with kisses and confetti, like a conquering hero.

 This writer flew to La Habana in 1961 to spend a few months there writing a series of eleven frontpage articles on "What Went Wrong in the Bahia de Cocinos" (Or Why the Invasion in the Bay of Pigs Had Failed).

-By that time, Fidel had shown his true colors and was declaring his government Socialist –later, Communist.
+By that time, Fidel had shown his true colors and was declaring his government Socialist later, Communist.
 I remember standing in the blazing sun in the Plaza Civica, with an immense crowd of fervent supporters, while Fidel spoke for three hours, assailing the corrupt, imperialist United States and the other enemies of "democracy" and Socialism.

-With him on the stage were, of course, the handsome Che (already becoming an international icon), and the Soviet Union’s famed Cosmonaut, the first man into space, Yuri Gagarin.
-(I told my Cuban friends that Gagarin was an Ilocano – for it’s true there are many Gagarins in Ilocos Norte, not just Marcoses, Vers, and Ablans).
+With him on the stage were, of course, the handsome Che (already becoming an international icon), and the Soviet Unions famed Cosmonaut, the first man into space, Yuri Gagarin.
+(I told my Cuban friends that Gagarin was an Ilocano for its true there are many Gagarins in Ilocos Norte, not just Marcoses, Vers, and Ablans).

 Fidel was a spellbinder on the entablado in that heady era, even though his regime was already bloodstained with the blood of even former comrades and fellow, but middle-class rebel fighters against Batista.
-He thundered that "if the Norteamericanos don’t want to live 90 miles from a Socialist country" (the first in the Americas) "they should move!"
+He thundered that "if the Norteamericanos dont want to live 90 miles from a Socialist country" (the first in the Americas) "they should move!"

 Despite the smothering heat, the audience frequently erupted into locomotive yells of "Fidel, Fidel, Fidel, Fidel!!!!!"